LAMAY TO PISAQ

 A beautiful but difficult trek due to its length and altitude.
-We recommend at least two days prior acclimatisation.
-Hiking from the community of Huayllafara taking in the fantastic scenery of the remote Sacred Valley with amazing mountain views, passing lagoons and a variety of flora and fauna to reach the well excavated ruins above the town of Pisac.
+We recommend at least two days prior acclimatization.
+Hiking from the community of Huayllafara taking in the fantastic scenery of the remote Sacred Valley with amazing mountain views, passing lagoons and a variety of flora and fauna to reach the well-excavated ruins above the town of Pisac.
 A very rewarding, but challenging day hike.
-OJO if this is too long let me know

-In the early morning we will set off from our hotel to be at our trek start point for for 08:00 am, ready to spend the day hiking out in the fabulous mountains of the Sacred Valley of the Incas.
-Lamay to Pisac offers us a quite a demanding hike covering quite a distance along scenic pathways through rural communities, farms and native forests.
+In the early morning, we will set off from our hotel to be at our trek start point for 08:00 am, ready to spend the day hiking out in the fabulous mountains of the Sacred Valley of the Incas.
+Lamay to Pisac offers us quite a demanding hike covering quite a distance along scenic pathways through rural communities, farms and native forests.

 Meals: Box Lunch.

 Start point: 2934m/9625ft